gardener/gardener/docs/development/local_setup.md

 #### Start a local kubernetes cluster

-For the development of Gardener you need some kind of Kubernetes cluster, which can be used as a "garden" cluster.
-I.e. you need a Kubernetes API server on which you can register a `APIService` Gardener's own Extension API Server.

-If you develop and run Gardener's components locally, you don't need a fully fledged Kubernetes Cluster, i.e. you don't need to run Pods on it.
-Therefore, you can use the "nodeless Garden cluster setup" residing in `hack/local-garden`.
-This is the easiest way to get your
-Gardener development setup up and running.
+For the development of Gardener you need a Kubernetes API server on which you can register Gardener's own Extension API Server as `APIService`.
+This cluster doesn't need any worker nodes to run pods, though, therefore, you can use the "nodeless Garden cluster setup" residing in `hack/local-garden`.This will start all minimally required components of a Kubernetes cluster (`etcd`, `kube-apiserver`, `kube-controller-manager`) and an `etcd` Instance for the `gardener-apiserver` as Docker containers.
+This is the easiest way to get your Gardener development setup up and running.

 **Using the nodeless cluster setup**